noviz-org/speaking-radar/README.md

 # Speaking Radar (iOS App)

-The "Speaking Radar" is a iOS App for blind and visually impaired people.
+The "Speaking Radar" is an iOS App aimed for visually impaired people.
-It tells you what points of interest are around you using your GPS and compass.
+It can tell you what points of interest are around you by reading them aloud.
+The app is controlled intuitively by swiping and tapping.
-The goal of this app is to enable blind and visually impaired people to explore the world around them.
+The goal of this app is to help visually impaired people find interesting locations around them.

 ## Bugnplay
 This is a project created for the Swiss [Bugnplay](http://bugnplay.ch/) Competition 2018.